 Blaze Bernstein Murder: How Did He Die?
 Who Killed Him?

 Over the last few years, the number of hate crimes has increased so much that documenting every one of them seems like a monumental task.
 But sometimes, it’s vital to bring particular cases to light to help a wider audience understand the actuality behind them.
 And that’s exactly what CBS’ ’48 Hours: In the Name of Hate’ does.
 Profiling the brutal 2018 murder of Blaze Bernstein, this episode highlights how violence attacking faith, the color of someone’s skin, and sexual orientation has never produced a positive result.
-So now, if you’re curious to know more about this matter, we’ve got you covered.

 Born on April 27, 1998, in Orange County, California, to Gideon and Jeanne Bernstein, Blaze Bernstein was a kind individual, a brilliant student, a loyal friend, and a culinary enthusiast.
 At the age of 19, he was a sophomore at the University of Pennsylvania, undertaking pre-med programs and acting as a managing editor for the school’s culinary magazine.
 He was healthy, happy, and seemed to have a shining future ahead of him.
 However, when Blaze came back home to California for the holidays in late 2017, no one could have expected that he’d end up losing his life.

-According to Sam, Blaze had kissed him on the lips, and the former pushed the victim away.
+According to Sam, Blaze had kissed him on the lips, and the former pushed him away.
 Blaze had then taken a route towards the brushes and disappeared.
 Therefore, when his body was discovered in that same area, the suspicion on Sam, as possibly the last one to see him alive, deepened.
 Moreover, his car carried traces of blood belonging to both him and Blaze, and a search of his home yielded the murder weapon.
 Aside from the DNA evidence, investigators also learned that he was seemingly a member of a neo-Nazi terrorist group called Atomwaffen Division.
-Thus, on January 12, Sam was charged and arrested for murder and personal use of a deadly weapon.
+Thus, on January 12, 2018, Sam was arrested for murder and personal use of a deadly weapon.

 Read More: Where is Samuel “Sam” Woodward Now?